Expert Witness Testimony

 What is an “expert report”?

 The expert report is a written version of what the expert will say during his testimony.
-The expert report must be sent to the opposing party before the trial.
+This must be sent to the opposing party before the trial.
 It includes:

 - The expert’s work experience, as well as his training in his area of expertise